ongres/stackgres/doc/content/en/07-developer-documentation/07-debug/_index.md

 showToc: true
 ---

-# Logs Levels
+# Log Levels

-One of the best option to debug StackGres is by setting logs levels.
-Logs levels affect logs of all the StackGres components.
-Logs level are divided into categories where each belongs a category tree.
-A tree level is defined by a `.` (point) (For example, category `io.stackgres` is a sub category of `io`).
-For each category we can set a log level like `INFO`, `DEBUG` or `TRACE` (see https://quarkus.io/guides/logging#logging-levels for a complete list).
-Here is a list of category for each component of StackGres:
+One of the best options to debug StackGres is by setting log levels.
+Log levels affect the logs of all StackGres components.

+Log levels are divided into categories where each belongs a category tree.
+A tree level is defined by a `.` (point).
+For example, the category `io.stackgres` is a sub category of `io`.
+For each category we can set a log level such as `INFO`, `DEBUG`, or `TRACE` (see https://quarkus.io/guides/logging#logging-levels for a complete list).
+Here is a list of categories for each StackGres component:

 | Component                    | Category                                  |
 |:-----------------------------|-------------------------------------------|